tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 2. Type **Resource groups** in the search field and select it from the list.

-3. On the Resource groups blade, select the resource group name that you created in the **Before the HOL** template deployment.
+3. On the Resource groups blade, select the resource group name you created in the **Before the HOL** template deployment.

 4. On the Infra Resource group blade, review the list of available resources.
 Locate the resource named **AdPubIP1** and select it.
 Note that the resource type should be **Public IP address**.